SDarkMagic/tolg-notes/docs/sessions/Session 67 - 5.2.25.md

 - [[Advena]] lies to this [[Warforged]] saying the master sent her to get him back
 - [[Ardric]] finds a letter from [[Cain]] on a meeting table saying that he would deliver the people from [[Dofleini]] to [[The Great Eye]]
 	> To my dear collective of the ocular kind I have a brand new opportunity for you it turns out that very recently, an entire city lost most of its military prowess it would be a shame if “someone” would swoop in and “harvest” the entire city, would it not?
 I can send a few of “them” to assure a peaceful transaction Here are the exact coordinates, (dofleini) and no worries, the entire place is completely isolated, it would take weeks for anyone to notice Nobody fails to deliver their part of a deal with me and gets away with it Signed “the greatest man to ever be”
-- The [[boolywog]]s were not fit for mind flayer stuff, however with a few modifications they were able to be transformed to be more useful
+- The [[Boolywog]]s were not fit for mind flayer stuff, however with a few modifications they were able to be transformed to be more useful
 - [[Ave]] discovers a flesh recycling bin in the corner of the room
 - [[Melody]] checks another door and finds three [[Sea Elf|Sea Elves]] staring vacantly forward
-- [[Fish]] checks a different room which appears to be a barrack, and notices several mutated [[boolywog]]s waiting in ambush on the ceiling
+- [[Fish]] checks a different room which appears to be a barrack, and notices several mutated [[Boolywog]]s waiting in ambush on the ceiling
 - [[Advena]] continues talking with the [[Warforged]] and learns that "master" plans to ascend soon with the [[little empress]]
-- [[Ave]] reinvestigates the cage from earlier and notices a [[boolywog]] in it who appears incredibly malnourished
+- [[Ave]] reinvestigates the cage from earlier and notices a [[Boolywog]] in it who appears incredibly malnourished
 - [[Isla]] touches one of the [[Sea Elf]] and notices spirals beginning to form in their eyes as they say "Water Genasis to the next room"
 - [[Ardric]] removes curse on two of the [[Sea Elf]]as two tadpoles die and crawl out of their eyes
 - The third one is being held person-ed in place as [[Ardric]] awakened minds them to stay there